PSEG & NYSERDA Heat Pump Rebates on Long Island: Up to $7,500 (2026)

 From October through May, Rate 580 gives you a 40% discount on energy delivery charges for all usage above 400 kWh per month.
 During the heating season, when your heat pump is running the most, that discount adds up fast.
 We've seen homeowners save $400 to $800 over a single heating season just from Rate 580 alone.

-If you're switching from oil heat to a heat pump, the combination of eliminating oil deliveries and getting the Rate 580 discount can change your monthly budget pretty dramatically.
+If you're doing an oil to electric conversion, the combination of eliminating oil deliveries and getting the Rate 580 discount can change your monthly budget pretty dramatically.

-Here's what a realistic rebate stack looks like for a typical 3-ton heat pump installation in a Suffolk County home replacing an oil furnace:
+Here's what the numbers look like for a typical heat pump installation in a Suffolk County home replacing an oil furnace:

-On a system that might list at $18,000 to $22,000 installed, you're looking at an effective cost in the low teens or even under $10,000 after incentives.
+On a system that might list at $18,000 to $22,000 installed, that puts your effective cost in the mid-teens at market rate, lower if you qualify for the higher tier.
 And you're eliminating oil deliveries, which at current prices run $3,000 to $5,000 a year for most homes we see.

 What to do next